Pet Dental Health Month

 (Periodontal Disease)

-Dental disease is generally silent.
-When it begins, there are no external signs or symptoms.
-However, once the disease progresses, it can devastate your pet's mouth, causing chronic pain, eroded gums, missing teeth, and bone loss.
+Dental disease is usually silent.
+When it begins, there are no external signs or visible symptoms.
+However, once the disease progresses, it can wreak havoc in your pet's mouth, causing chronic pain, eroded gums, missing teeth, and bone loss.

 Dental disease affects the areas around your pet's teeth, including the gums, soft tissues, and even the jawbone.
 It's a bacterial infection that manifests in four stages: